 Jose De Oliveira of Unity spoke about their capture-based workflow and about better integrating disparate sensor types for improved simulations.

 Magnus Wrenninge of 7D Labs spoke.
 7D Labs is a startup focused on synthetic data creation with roots in computer graphics research and film/vfx production.
 They gave a preview of SynScapes, a photorealistic synthetic dataset for street scene parsing that will be released publicly in the near future.

 Peter Fryscak and Steve Rotenberg came from VectorZero to talk about simulation software for autonomous cars.
-Check out their gallery of images.

 Those are just some of the highlights from the BOF.
 We also heard from Hugh Reynolds of Uber; Yongjoon Lee of Zoox; and Felipe Codevilla of CARLA.
 There is a lot of exciting work in this area!

 If you’re interested in what Cesium brings to simulation and visualization for autonomous cars, send us a note.